 Legal 500 2008 described him as “a seminal figure in Housing Law”.

 Legal 500 2007 said that Jan is “a brilliant advocate who has taken a leading role in the developing of housing law in the past two decades.”

-(1) Housing Law: including residential landlord and tenant, homelessness, social and private sector housing, disrepair, housing standards, house renovation and housing benefit.
+Including residential landlord and tenant, homelessness, social and private sector housing, disrepair, housing standards, house renovation and housing benefit.
 Jan is particularly interested in the administrative law aspects of social housing provision and homelessness.

-(2) Other Social Welfare Law: including housing benefit and housing-related social welfare law covering health, disability, community care, discrimination and appeals to tribunals and courts.
+Including housing benefit and housing-related social welfare law covering health, disability, community care, discrimination and appeals to tribunals and courts.

 Jan’s courtroom practice is now almost exclusively in the Supreme Court and Court of Appeal – appearing in the leading Housing law cases (see Notable Cases section below).
 He tends to be instructed for the consumers of housing more often than for the providers, with the result that most of his work is funded by legal aid.

 In addition to his advocacy work, Jan accepts a wide range of instructions to advise both consumers and providers of housing.